Spain to face Brazil in Olympics final

 La Roja were denied a penalty after a VAR review, but neither side really looked like breaking the deadlock in the first 90 minutes, and extra time was needed to find a victor.

-Asensio proved to be the matchwinner in the 116th minute, picking the ball up in the box before curling a beautiful strike into the far corner of the net.
+Asensio ultimately proved to be the matchwinner in the 116th minute, picking the ball up just inside the box before curling a beautiful strike into the far corner of the net.